ne-5437/23-01-PSD-of-a-Music-Signal/README.md

 ## How It Works
 1. Initializes an audio recorder.
 2. Captures a 10-second audio signal.
+3. Retains control until the recording is complete.
+4. Creates a numeric array for plotting the audio samples.
-3. Plots the time-domain waveform.
+5. Plots the time-domain waveform.
-4. Computes and visualizes the PSD.
+6. Computes and visualizes the PSD by averaging the power spectrum estimates of all segments using the Welch Spectrum Estimate.